cedarstudios/cedarmaps-android-sdk/README.md

 ### Configuring CedarMaps

-In order to use CedarMaps API, you should set your `clientID`, `clientSecret` and a `context` in your application.
+In order to use CedarMaps, you should set your `clientID`, `clientSecret` and a `context` in your application.
+We suggest you do this in your `Application` subclass, in its `onCreate` method.

 ```java
 CedarMaps.getInstance()